nje14/ip/docs/README.md

 1. Go to the latest [github action](https://github.com/nje14/ip/actions)

-2. Select the latest working workflow (should have a :tick: next to it)
+2. Select the latest working workflow (should have a :white_check_mark: next to it)

 3. Click on artifacts